 Is it bad to plug a guitar into a bass amp?

-It’s not bad and dangerous to use a bass amp for guitar.
+It’s not bad and dangerous to use a bass amp for a guitar.
 Bass amps are powerful enough to handle a guitar signal without any possible damage.

 As we’ve already discussed, bass amps have bigger speakers and are usually more powerful than guitar amps.
 And a guitar signal cannot possibly damage a guitar.
 They are more than powerful to handle any signal thrown at them.

-Using a guitar amp for bass guitar is rather dangerous and bad for the guitar amp.
+Using a guitar amp for a bass guitar is rather dangerous and bad for the guitar amp.
 That’s because guitar amps can’t handle low frequencies.
 And just as I explained in my article on how bass damage speakers, the low bass frequencies can blow your guitar amp speakers.

 Tips for using Bass Amp for Guitar

 Here are a few tips on how to effectively use your bass amp with your guitar.

 Just as the name depicts, tone control essentially controls the tone of the signal coming into the amp.
 What tone control on amps does is that it allows you to boost or reduce certain frequencies till you get a tone you actually like.